-Some are calling 2014, “The Year of the Data Breach”.
-Every business, regardless of size, needs to be concerned with breaches of private information.
-It is the fastest growing risk for all businesses in every industry.
+Some are calling 2014 “The Year of the Data Breach.”
+Every business, regardless of size, must be concerned with private information breaches.
+It is the fastest-growing risk for all businesses in every industry.
 Data breaches can cost companies millions of dollars.
 (The Target data breach costs reached $148 million.)
-However, it’s not just the direct costs related to the data breach and resolution that are of concern.
+However, not just the direct costs related to the data breach and resolution are of concern.
 The damage to a company’s reputation and lost sales can be devastating.

 Because many high-profile cases involve large companies being hacked, smaller businesses may believe that they aren’t at as great a risk due to their size.
 However, many data breaches involve far more basic security lapses such as employee mistakes, inadequate system monitoring or the use of weak passwords.
 Smaller companies may also be targeted due to having less sophisticated security measures.
 Beyond system issues, breaches of private information can occur due to improper disposal of hard copy records, loss of a laptop, mobile device or transportable data storage device.